artisan-roaster-scope/artisan/src/README.txt

-####Artisan helps coffee roasters record, analyze, and control roast profiles.
+#### Artisan helps coffee roasters record, analyze, and control roast profiles.
 With the help of a thermocouple data logger, or a proportional–integral–derivative controller (PID controller), this software offers roasting metrics to help make decisions that influence the final coffee flavor.

-Artisan is free for personal and commercial use, but asks for a donation <https://www.paypal.me/MarkoLuther>.
+Artisan is free for personal and commercial use, but asks for a [donation](https://www.paypal.me/MarkoLuther).

-##HOME
+## HOME

 <https://artisan-scope.org>